MileHacker Logo

 Budgeting & Costs in Valencia

-Valencia provides a variety of different prices, allowing travelers to tailor their trip to their budget.
+Valencia offers a range of price points, allowing travelers to tailor their trip to their budget.
 Knowing currency information, typical costs, and money-saving strategies can optimize your travel expenses.

 Currency and Exchange

 Spain uses the Euro (€).
 ATMs (Cajeros automáticos) are widely available for withdrawing Euros at competitive exchange rates.
 Banks also exchange currency, but rates might be less favorable than ATMs.
-Airport exchange kiosks typically offer the least favorable rates.
+Airport exchange kiosks usually provide the least favorable rates.

 Visa and Mastercard are widely accepted.
 American Express acceptance is less universal.
 Notify your bank of your travel plans.
 When using an ATM or paying with a card, always choose to be charged in Euros for the best exchange rate from your bank.